International day of the disappeared

 It’s hard to imagine the human reality of the disappearance of 3,300 people, but there's a personal story behind each one.
 If you live in the UK, we may be able to help you find missing family.

 And worldwide, helping families find and connect with their missing loved ones is central to the work of the Red Cross and Red Crescent Movement.
-In the past year, this included:
+Our family reunion service helps around 900 family members, on average, to reunite with their refugee sponsors each year.
+Without this, thousands of refugee families would not have safe routes to see their loved ones again.

 Watch the International Day of the Disappeared video